GOI17/GOI17/README.md

 <img src="https://github.com/GOI17/GOI17/blob/master/header.png"/>

-## About me: 🤷🏻‍♂️
-I'm a Software Engineer with experience using Web and Mobile Technologies.

 ## Fun fact: ⚡
   I started working on the frontend development and cause of that I learn Angular 🅰 and I love it 💘.

 ## Interesting facts:  👨🏻‍🏫
 * ### Architecture 🧱